FREE Case Evaluation: 1-800-375-6160

 3M’s missteps with the dual-ended earplugs primarily centered on design flaws and quality control.
 Initially marketed as an effective solution for noise reduction, especially for military personnel, the earplugs failed to deliver on their promise due to a combination of faulty design and manufacturing defects.

-The most glaring issue was the earplugs’ inability to maintain a tight seal within the ear canal, resulting in ineffective noise cancellation.
 Furthermore, 3M’s lack of comprehensive testing before releasing the product to the market exacerbated the problem, putting users at risk of hearing damage.

 Did 3M Know That the Earplugs Were Defective?